211225347/Smart-Academic-Library-Assistance-System-SALAS-/VOTING_RESULTS.md

 _Update this section after receiving peer feedback_

-- Example: "Add more comments to the service layer code"
+-  "Add more comments to the service layer code"
-- Example: "The CI pipeline error messages could be clearer"
+- "The CI pipeline error messages could be clearer"

 ---